You set big fitness goals on Monday.

 Don’t believe me?

-In this study, researchers did four experiments to conclude that responding to moral offense, personal weakness or test failure with self-compassion makes people more motivated to improve themselves and their performance.
+In this study, researchers did four experiments to conclude that responding to a moral offense, personal weakness, or test failure with self-compassion makes people more motivated to improve themselves and their performance.

 Self-compassion doesn’t hinder self-improvement.
 It supports it.